 Taking a break Caring for someone can be a full-time job so breaks are vital for your own wellbeing and quality of life.
 There are often so many tasks to juggle when looking after someone, it's easy to get run down and burn out.
 Having some kind of break every so often will help you to keep going.
 It's important to take time out even if it's just a day here and there.
 Think about the kind of break that you need and what kind of alternative care arrangements the person you are looking after needs.
 There are different options for getting alternative care (often called respite care) for the person you are looking after while you take a break.
 These include: - getting help from the local authority social services department via assessments (see pages 13-14) - arranging care yourself (see page 11) - support from friends or family - some organisations provide break services for carers or for the person being looked after (or both).
 "Catch up on sleep and give yourself time to think.
 There is no right way to use your time, just be gentle on yourself."
 If you want to go on holiday, either alone or with the person you are looking after, there may be some help you could get towards the cost.
-You could see if there are any local grants or schemes to help carers with the cost of a holiday and you could have a look through the list of organisations offering services in our Taking a break factsheet.
+In Wales, there is a Short Breaks Scheme funded by Welsh Government that may be able to help you take a flexible short break.
+Find out more at: shortbreaksscheme.wales

-Find out more at carersuk.org/break-factsheet "It took years before I was able to consider respite for my daughter.
+For more options and information on taking a break: carersuk.org/break-factsheet "It took years before I was able to consider respite for my daughter.
 Years on, I now know I need that complete break each year.
 I come back recharged and more able to cope."
+Need a break?

 Looking after yourself It can feel as though there is very little time for you to take a breather when caring.
-However, finding moments to relax and destress could make a huge difference to your wellbeing.
+However, finding moments to relax and de-stress could make a huge difference to your wellbeing.
 Here are some suggestions to help you look after yourself and develop your resilience.
 Expand your support network Keeping in touch with family, friends or neighbours about your circumstances may help open up more doors for support when needed.
 You could join other carers at one of our online meetups (page 12).
 Need more sleep?